chingchenms/llvm/docs/Coroutines.rst

 A coroutine author or a frontend may designate a particular suspend to be final, by setting the second argument of the `coro.suspend`_ intrinsic to `true`.
-Such a suspend point have two properties:
+Such a suspend point has two properties:

 * it is possible to check whether a suspended coroutine is at the final suspend point via `coro.done` intrinsic;